1936–37 Port Vale F.C. season

-The 1936–37 season was Port Vale's 31st season of football in the English Football League, and their first season (second overall) back in the Third Division North following their relegation from the Second Division.
-For the first time in the club's history, rivals Stoke City were playing two leagues above them.
-The "Valiants" played in white shirts and black socks – a look that they kept for the rest of the century and beyond.
-Manager Warney Cresswell would prove to be the first of Vale's managers to be recognizable as a manager to modern observers, training the players to ensure fitness, allowing them to relax together as a group, and searching the country for fresh talent.
-His modern techniques were not enough to ensure promotion, despite a mid-season unbeaten run of thirteen games in an otherwise unremarkable season.
+The 1936–37 season was Port Vale's 31st season of football in the English Football League and their first season (second overall) back in the Third Division North following their relegation from the Second Division.
+Under newly appointed manager Warney Cresswell, Vale aimed to bounce back at the first attempt, but ultimately finished 11th in the Third Division North with 44 points, well short of promotion contention.

+Vale's campaign had its ups and downs — most notably a mid-season unbeaten league run of 13 games between late October and early January, which rallied them near the promotion places before form tapered off in the final third of the season.
+Their league season peaked with emphatic wins including 5–1 over Mansfield Town, 4–0 over Chester (their largest attendance at home, 12,950), and another 4–0 victory vs. Chester earlier in December.

+Leading the attack was Tommy Ward, the club's top scorer with 18 goals in all competitions (14 in the league), delivering a reliable goals return in turbulent times.
+In the FA Cup, Vale were knocked out in the Third Round — a modest cup run that ended without fanfare.
+Off the pitch, Warney Cresswell implemented modern training methods — as described in contemporary accounts — including rigorous fitness routines and team bonding activities, as well as making several targeted signings.
+The integrated strategy helped Vale briefly challenge near the top—but consistency proved elusive, and Cresswell departed at season's end.

 Overview

 Third Division North

 During the pre-season build-up, former England international full-back Warney Cresswell was appointed as manager-coach, filling a position which had remained vacant since September 1936.
 Described as 'a very knowledgeable man about football', he increased the playing staff to twenty, signing winger Gerry Kelly (Chester); right-half Tommy Ward (Grimsby Town); and left-half Spencer Evans (Altrincham).
-Cresswell also began running the players and pushing them in the gym, in order to get them fit for the season.
-In between heavy training sessions he encouraged the players to relax with snooker and billiards competitions.
+Cresswell also began running the players and pushing them in the gym, to get them fit for the season.
+In between heavy training sessions, he encouraged the players to relax with snooker and billiards competitions.
 The club also decided to introduce a new strip of white shirts and black shorts, a look they retain to this day.